Patrick O'Brian: Media exposure and controversy in his final years

 John Lanchester in reviewing Tolstoy's book, says "The last few years have been disheartening for Patrick O'Brian's many fans."
 He does not find the arguments altogether persuasive, and with access to documents that Dean King never saw, Tolstoy "gives a portrait of a man who is cold, bullying, isolated, snobbish and super-sensitive."
 Lanchester closes by saying "Let's agree, we O'Brianists, to read the novels and forget everything else."
 Veale, in reviewing King's book, says that "however judicious and well-grounded his [King's] speculation, he fails to crack his subject's protective shell.
 In the end, Aubrey and Maturin will have to thrive on their own—which is how the willfully enigmatic O'Brian most likely intended it."

-As if anticipating 21st-century debates and disappointments once O'Brian's past was exposed, Horowitz interviewed O'Brian at his home in France in 1994: "Until recently, he refused all interviews.
+Horowitz interviewed O'Brian at his home in France in 1994: "Until recently, he refused all interviews.
 Those authors we know the least about, he says, are the ones we get in their purest form, like Homer.
 In Clarissa Oakes (published as The Truelove in the US), Stephen warns would-be interviewers that "question and answer is not a civilised form of conversation."
 O'Brian deflects direct inquiries about his private life, and when asked why he moved to the south of France after World War II, he stops and fixes his interrogator with a cold stare.
 "That seems to be getting rather close to a personal question," he says softly, walking on."

-At his death, many obituaries were published evaluating his work, particularly in the Aubrey–Maturin series, and the too-recent revelations of his biography prior to his marriage to Mary Wicksteed Tolstoy.
+At his death, many obituaries were published evaluating his work, particularly in the Aubrey–Maturin series, and the revelations of his biography prior to his marriage to Mary Wicksteed Tolstoy.
 Playwright David Mamet wrote an appreciation.
 His American publisher, W. W. Norton, wrote an appreciation, mentioning their story with O'Brian, how pleased they were the three times he came to the US, in 1993, 1995 and in November 1999 only weeks before his death, and noting sales in the US alone of over three million copies.

 Death

 He continued to work on his naval novels until his death and spent the winter of 1998–1999 at Trinity College Dublin.
 He died there on 2 January 2000.
 His body was returned to Collioure, where he is buried next to his wife.

-The "Amis of Patrick O'Brian" association, based in Collioure, has been entrusted with the contents of his writing space, including his books and papers, as well as his writing desk, pens and ink.
+The "Amis de Patrick O'Brian" association, (friends of Patrick O'Brian), which is located in Collioure, was bequeathed O'Brian's desk and various of his writing artefacts and research materials.